-During the Public Health Emergency, employees who have symptoms when they arrive at work or become sick during the day should immediately be separated from other employees, customers, and visitors and sent home.
-Employees who develop symptoms outside of work should notify their supervisor and stay home.
+Employees who have symptoms when they arrive at work or become sick during the day should immediately be separated from other employees, customers, and visitors and tested for COVID.
+If they test positive, they should be sent home and follow isolation and quarantine instructions.